Seedlings growing in plastic bottles and fruit containers to start a container garden

 As your plants grow, the container size that you transplant them in will depend on what kind of plant or vegetable you’re growing.

 How to get started: Smaller containers are great for seedlings, but the 5-gallon utility bucket is the perfect size for many growing vegetables.
-You can buy these right now for only $5 at Lowe’s.
-I’ve also found inexpensive big pots and stackable pots at budget stores like Dollar Tree and Ollie’s.
+I’ve also found inexpensive big pots at budget stores like Dollar Tree and Ollie’s.

-As your plants grow into mature plants, they will most likely need support from wind and rain for stable growth.
+As your plants grow into mature plants, they will need care, maintenance, and support for stable growth.

 If you live in an established area with trees, look around for branches or sticks to use as a support stake with clips or twine to the main plant stem.
-For climbing plants, I’ve seen people use ladders or mattress frames as repurposed trellises!
+For climbing plants, use ladders or frames as repurposed trellises!

 There may be more permanent solutions than this as plants get bigger, but I encourage you to see what nature has to offer before deciding to consume at the stores.